Glossary & Lingo

 free chlorine residual

-That portion of the total available residual chlorine composed of dissolved chlorine gas (Cl2), hypochlorous acid (HOCl), and/or hypochlorite ion (OCl-) remaining in water after chlorination.
+That portion of the total available residual chlorine composed of hypochlorous acid (HOCl), and/or hypochlorite ion (OCl-) remaining in water after chlorination.
 This does not include chlorine that has combined with ammonia, nitrogen, or other compounds.
+To keep water safety, a chlorine residual of 0.2mg/L should be maintained in the distribution system.

 GARP

-GARP stands for 'Ground water at risk of containing pathogens' and is defined as any ground water source that is likely to be contaminated from any sources of human disease-causing microorganisms (pathogens) including various types of bacteria, viruses and protozoa.
+GARP stands for 'Ground water at risk of containing pathogens' and is defined as a ground water source that is at higher risk to be contaminated from any sources of human disease-causing microorganisms (pathogens); including various types of bacteria, viruses and protozoa.

 gate valve